-Hurricane Sally brings concern for Wiregrass farmers
+Forecast of Sally's heavy rains concern farmers

 Jones believes the peanut crop will also survive Sally as long as Mother Nature is on the farmers’ side.

-“When I say harvest season just began for peanut farmers, it literary just started, and some peanuts are lying above ground,” Jones said Tuesday.
+“When I say harvest season just began for peanut farmers, it literary just started, and some peanuts are lying above ground,” Jones said.
 “Right now, with the current predictions for Hurricane Sally, I believe we have dodged a bullet.
 If farmers just get two to four inches of rain fall like we are anticipating, the peanuts on the ground will be OK; and the peanuts in the ground should be OK.

 "But, if the storm shifts or rain totals increase, farmers could face several other concerning issues.
 Too much rain can cause the peanuts lying above ground to become hard to harvest, which can lead to rocks and mud being harvested along with peanut.
 Plus, the longer peanuts are lying on the ground not picked, a potential for mold does exist.
 For the peanuts in the ground, too much rain makes it where farmers can’t get in the field to turn up the peanuts, harvest the peanuts, or even spray the peanuts to prevent diseases.”

-Jones said lots of sunshine is important if heavy downpours happen Tuesday and Wednesday.
+Jones said once the rains leave the area, sunshine will be the key for farmers who need to get in the fields.

 “During the summer months, farmers hope for rain in order to make a good crop and during hurricane season farmers hold their breath in hopes of Mother Nature being on their side so they can harvest a good crop.
 This year will be no different.
-After Hurricane Sally moves on where she is no longer impacting the area, farmers will hope for sunny days to drive the fields so harvest can resume,” Jones said.
+After Hurricane Sally moves on where she is no longer impacting the area, farmers will hope for sunny days to dry the fields so harvest can resume,” Jones said.

 Get local news delivered to your inbox!